-The Board unanimously recommends a vote "FOR" the approval of each of the Director Nominees, a vote "FOR" the ratification of the appointment of the Auditor as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024, a vote "FOR" the approval, on a non-binding, advisory basis, of the compensation of our named executive officers, and a vote for "3 YEARS" for the frequency of conducting future stockholder advisory votes on named executive officer compensation.
+The Board unanimously recommends a vote "FOR" the approval of each of the Director Nominees, a vote "FOR" the ratification of the appointment of the Auditor as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025, a vote "FOR" the Authorized Share Proposal, a vote "FOR" the Opportunity Waiver Limitation Proposal, a vote "FOR" the Officer Exculpation Proposal, a vote "FOR" the242(d) Proposal, and a vote "FOR" the Stockholder Ratification Proposal.

-Stockholders of record of our Class A common stock and Class B common stock at the close of business on April 15, 2024 (the "Record Date") will be entitled to notice of, and are cordially invited to, attend the Annual Meeting and to attend any adjournment or postponement thereof.
-However, to assure your representation at the Annual Meeting, please vote your proxy via the internet, by telephone, or by completing, dating, signing and returning the enclosed proxy.
+Stockholders of record of our Class A common stock and Class B common stock at the close of business on March 27, 2025 (the "Record Date") will be entitled to notice of, and are cordially invited to, attend the Annual Meeting and to attend any adjournment or postponement thereof.
+However, to ensure your representation at the Annual Meeting, please vote your proxy via the internet, by telephone, or by completing, dating, signing and returning the enclosed proxy.
 Whether or not you expect to attend the Annual Meeting, please read the Proxy Statement and then promptly vote your proxy in order to ensure your representation at the Annual Meeting.